 I know many people are working on it but financial accounting remains part of the problem.
 What is reported in financial statements tends to be very short-term.
 Natural resources are seen as free until they are turned into something ‘valuable’.
 There are many problems, and by extension, opportunities to improve accounting for the long-term.

 But the means of measuring true business health is in its infancy.Chouinard and Stanley (2013) page 51

 Decision-Making Is Hard

 One challenge that the authors hit on is the problem of not really knowing how bad something we are doing is.
 If you don’t know something is dangerous is it okay to act?
 Or if you don’t know something is safe should you not act?
 The authors argue for the precautionary principle.

 The Precautionary Principle requires us to reverse our habit, prevalent since the industrial revolution, to act now and deal with the consequences later.Chouinard and Stanley (2013) page 24.

-It makes a lot of sense not to risk trashing the planet to make the sort of rubbish, unnecessary goods that we often do.
+It makes a lot of sense not to risk trashing the planet to make the sort of rubbish and unnecessary goods that we often do.
 That said, ultimately, decision-making is hard.
-The precautionary principle is far from a panacea as it could stop pretty much all activity applied too broadly and firmly.
+The precautionary principle is far from a panacea as it could stop pretty much all activity if applied too broadly and firmly.
 Furthermore, definitions of “rubbish” and “unnecessary” will differ between people.
 Still, the general point is a good one.
 Hopefully, we can all be more cognizant of any damage we cause.
 Maybe we need responsible consumers as well as responsible companies.